Pipedream with Dylan Pierce

 00:37:51 - Dylan Pierce

 Oh, sorry, I do not know that.
 But we can return this and we'll just log out what the element is.
-Can you even find an element?
+Can it even find an element?
 Let's see.
-I have a feeling like innerHTML is going to just do better.
-I think innerHTML is a valid.
-Oh, shoot.
-Valid attribute.
-But we'll see.
+I have a feeling innerHTML is going to do better.
+I think innerHTML is a valid attribute, but we'll see.
 But this whole thing kind of highlights how easy it is to make tweaks and then retest something.
-Like, I'm not going to my.
-Between my terminal and my web and my VS code.
-I'm just clicking test and rerunning.
-Rerunning things.
-And I could see the logs.
-I have a feeling that there's a bug in the code gen that's running the old code on the first run and you're seeing it live.
+I'm not bouncing between my terminal, the web, and VS Code.
+I'm just clicking test and rerunning things, and I can see the logs.
+I have a feeling there's a bug in the codegen that's running the old code on the first run, and you're seeing it live.
 But I'll test again and find out.
-But that's kind of like the nice thing about using this system is it's not finding any at all.
+That's kind of the nice thing about using this system: it's not finding any at all.

 00:38:58 - Anthony Campolo